asmitjain71/CareGiverApp/README.md

 ### Purpose

 The application addresses the need for a centralized healthcare management system that:
-- Enables patients to find and book appointments with doctors
+- Enables patients to find and book appointments with caregivers
-- Facilitates doctor-patient communication through real-time chat
+- Facilitates caregiver-patient communication through real-time chat
 - Manages medication schedules with automated reminders
 - Tracks medical inventory for healthcare facilities
 - Allows patients to request caregiver assistance